 I am Professor of Education at UCL Institute of Education and will be Director of the Centre for Education Improvement Science when we get round to launching it.
 From 2014-2017 I took a period of leave from my academic post to launch a highly successful independent research organisation called Education Datalab.
 In 2017 I launched an experimental teacher survey and engagement tool called Teacher Tapp, with Laura McInerney and Alex Weatherall.

 I spend a lot of time talking to people involved in running our schools.
 When I’m sitting at my computer I am usually analysing large quantitative datasets.
 These often contain administrative information collected from schools about pupils, teachers and money, such as the National Pupil Database or the School Workforce Census.
-They sometimes include information collected in large surveys, such as the Longitudinal Study of Young People in England or the OECD Teaching and Learning International Survey.
-Every so often I run a survey myself to supplement these large datasets.
+They sometimes include information collected in large surveys, including those I conduct myself.

 You can get an idea of my research interests by taking a look at the publications page.
 They fall into two major areas:

 - Holding the school accountability system to account.
 I have written extensively on how we do and we should measure school performance, including the unintended consequences of the metrics we use.
 I also research school inspections, school admission policies and parental choice, competition between schools and school expenditure decisions.

 - Creating a teacher career worth having.
 I am particularly interested how school organisation and teacher development need to change to make sure teachers can be both effective and fulfilled in the classroom.